 The above three persons are great scholars in the field of Plant hormones.

-Cytokinins have been detected in a wide variety of plants; from unicellular yeasts, algae to multi cellular higher plants.
+Cytokinins have been detected in a wide variety of plants; from unicellular yeasts, algae and multi cellular higher plants.
 Particularly in higher plants, cytokinins are found in root tips, xylem, young leaves; endosperms of developing fruits, germinating seeds and tumour tissues.

 Site of Synthesis:

-Site of CK synthesis: planthormones.info
+Site of CK synthesis: www.planthormones.info

 For example, the amount of cytokinin found in the excised petiole is less than the petiole that has rooted.
 If the root tips are cut, the growth of the stem apex is more or less inhibited till adequate supply of cytokinin is restored by new root formation.
 Significant amount of cytokinin is synthesized in required endosperm of palm fruits, kernel of cereal grains and others.
+Required Cytokinin is synthesized in root tips then it is translocated upwards in the phloem sieve tubes and distributed to different Ariel parts of the plant body.

 Almost all naturally occurring cytokinins are the products of purine nucleotide derivatives.
 The presence of iospentenyl adenine in some tRNAs has misled people to believe that the source of cytokinins is tRNAs but it is not the case.
 Nevertheless the site of synthesis of cytokinins in young and developing plants is restricted to meristematic regions of the root tips; where certain enzymes utilize purine and convert them to cytokinins.
 The presence of isopentenyl adenine in many tRNA is not due to the incorporation of cytokinins into tRNAs.
 However, the exact mechanism and biosynthetic pathway of cytokinins is yet to be elucidated.